Edward E. Willey: Politics

 Ed Willey first entered public life in 1947, when he accepted appointment to fill a vacancy on what was then the Richmond Board of Aldermen.
 In 1949, he was unanimously elected by other members of City Council to fill an unexpired term.
-Councilman Willey would serve from 1949–1951, when he declared for one of Richmond's three Senate seats in the state legislature.
+Councilman Willey would serve from 1949 to 1951, when he declared for one of Richmond's three Senate seats in the state legislature.
 On January 19, 1952, Senator Edward E. Willey took the oath and began his career that would span thirty-four years until his death in 1986.

 In 1971, he became chair of Committee on Finance.
 He became President pro tempore of the Senate in the 1972 session, and in that role, assumed chairmanship of the Rules Committee.
 In 1975, Willey stepped down as Rules Chair in order to remain the chairman of Finance, believing that "the man who controls the money down here controls the power."